coroiu/ng-conf-2023/NOTES.md

   - Flip animations and view-transitions are a good way of moving things around
   - Web workers are good for processor-intensive functions
   - Moral of the story: you don't have to sacrifice nice looking ui to get good performance

+### The Magic and Mystery of Angular Change Detection
+  - "Change detection is a sequence of steps that ensures the UI reflects the current state of the application"
+  - Very in depth view of how change detection works by looking at compiled angular code.
+  - Zone.js
+    - Patches browser APIs
+    - Tells angular when anything occurs that *could* impact the View
+    - Does NOT tell angular *what* or *where an event* occurred
+    - Angular has to go through each component in the whole tree to check if a template has changed
+    - `OnPush` results in Angular only checking parts of the tree, still top-down
+  - Zone-less (signals)
+    - Change detection for a signal component is scheduled only when a signal is read in the template (essentially subscribing to it).
+    - Enables local (per-view) change detection
+    - Fine-grained info on model changes
+    - Coexists seamlessly with zone components
+    - Signals results in angular only cheking/updating singular nodes in the middle of the tree, no longer top-down